-This course consists of weekly lectures, labs, and online sessions.
-There is an emphasis on healthcare computer security.
+This course consists of weekly lectures, labs, and online sessions with an emphasis on healthcare computer security.
 Topics include identifying threats and points of vulnerability in healthcare information technology (HIT) systems; access control and its relation to the Health Insurance Portability and Accountability Act (HIPPAA); security related to patient data; workflow challenges; healthcare regulations that impact data security; and preparing for various security attacks.

 Course Learning Objectives